-Dry weather sampling of the Mangaone Stream sediments occurred this monitoring period.
-Samples were tested for current and historical contaminants discharged from the Taranaki Sawmills site.
+Dry weather sampling of the Mangaone Stream sediments did not occur this monitoring period.
 Sediment sampling is carried out triennially and will next be undertaken in the 2024-2025 monitoring year.

 1.3.5 Biomonitoring surveys

 Biological surveys are used to determine the impacts that discharges may cause over a period of time.
 This is distinct from chemical surveys, which only give detailed information on the constituents of a discharge at the time of sampling and not previous discharge characteristics.
 Biological surveys also directly indicate any significant adverse effects of discharges upon in-stream flora and fauna, so that cause-effect relationships do not have to be established as for critical levels of individual chemical parameters.
 Although, variation in habitat must also be taken into consideration.